 Asbestos can cause concern but if properly managed asbestos containing materials (ACMs) can remain in the University's estate without creating a risk to health.
-This section explains how the University is managing asbestos in its properties and the safe procedures to follow.
+This page explains how the University is managing asbestos in its properties and the safety procedures to follow.

 Asbestos is the term used for a range of natural minerals.

 The three main types of asbestos, commercially used are

 Asbestos-containing materials have had many uses.
 Asbestos was extensively used as a building material in the UK from the 1950s through to the mid-1980s.
 It was used for a variety of purposes and was ideal for fireproofing and insulation.
 Since the 1970s the use of asbestos has been gradually reduced through the introduction of voluntary and formal bans and by 1999 the importation, supply and use of any form of asbestos-containing material was banned.

 Any building built before 2000 (houses, factories, offices, schools, hospitals etc.) can contain asbestos.
 Asbestos materials in good condition are safe unless asbestos fibres become airborne, which happens when materials are damaged.
 Therefore the presence of asbestos- based materials, in sound condition and undisturbed, does not constitute a danger.